andrico1234/beautiful-skill-tree/README.md

 # Beautiful Skill Tree

-A small library to help get you implement beautiful, responsive, and satisfying skill trees to your React applications
+A small library to help get you implement beautiful, responsive, and satisfying skill trees into your React applications

 ---